LaxmiBhavani25/ecommerce-sql-project/README.md

 - Designed tables for customers, orders, and products
 - Inserted sample data to simulate real-world transactions
 - Performed SQL operations such as joins, subqueries, and aggregation
+- Extracted insights like top-selling products and total orders per user
 ---

 ## 🧠 Objective